Skip to main content

 Past results do not guarantee future outcomes.
 Each case is unique and results depend on specific facts and circumstances.

-CRITICAL: 90-Day Notice of Claim for MTA Bus Accidents
+Important: 90-Day Notice of Claim for MTA Bus Accidents

 If you were injured in an accident involving an MTA bus, NYC Transit bus, or other government-operated bus, you have only 90 DAYS to file a Notice of Claim with the government entity.